madannaik/MLOPS/README.md

      - docker build -t your_image_name:version .

 # ***JENKINS***
+1) **JOB1**:
-1) **JOB1**:Checks the github repository for every one minute and if any developer pushes the code to github jenkins download the code and datasets and then copy it to developer folder in base system
+Checks the github repository for every one minute and if any developer pushes the code to github jenkins download the code and datasets and then copy it to developer folder in base system

 ![](images/image2.png)
 ![](images/image3.png)

+2) **JOB2**:
-2) **JOB2**:checks the downlaoded the code and analyses wheather it's a CNN/ANN/LINEAR_REGRESSION code and lauches respective docker container in linux system for training the model
+checks the downlaoded the code and analyses wheather it's a CNN/ANN/LINEAR_REGRESSION code and lauches respective docker container in linux system for training the model

        #copy the above code in execute shell
        if [ '$(sudo cat /root/developer/kears.py)|sudo grep Convolution2D' ]